shibedrill/oxidefetch/README.md

 - Add support for user configurability for entries (whether or not an entry shows, its color, units for memory and time)
 - Add process count detection
 - Refactor logic for cleaner code
+- Fix Android-specific problems
+- Make GPU display names more compact (how?)

 #### Future